solo-system/solo-system.github.io/documentation/calendar.md

 # Battery Life

-This mode is not guaranteed to increase battery life, so please don't expect the Solo to run for any longer.
+This mode is not intended to increase battery life, so please don't expect the Solo to run for any longer.
 This is a big weak spot of the Solo - it doesn't have a good "low power mode" in which it can be on standby.
 Instead - it's always on and consuming battery power, whether